 External programs include all other study abroad opportunities via other U.S. universities, colleges, or third-party providers.
 Participants of external programs cannot transfer their grades to USF and cannot use financial aid.
 Pre-approved units will transfer back to USF to count towards degree requirements, but courses will not be listed on the USF transcript.
 Tuition, housing, and any other fees are paid directly to external providers and students are required to complete a Leave of Absence from USF.

 Federal, State, or USF Financial Aid will not be awarded by USF while student is on a Leave of Absence, but some private loan options may be available.
 Private loans cannot be processed through USF.
-For financial aid questions regarding external programs, please contact the One Stop Enrollment and Financial Services Office to speak with a USF Financial Aid counselor.
+For financial aid questions regarding external programs, please contact Student Enrollment Services Office to speak with a USF Financial Aid counselor.
 Visit the Center for Global Education for materials and advice on deciding which external program might be best for you.

 USF's short-term international programs are in general open to all students (Freshman, Sophomores, Juniors, and Seniors), and all credits (where applicable) count toward graduation.
 Some of the programs require special applications and registration for a specific course.
 All programs can only accommodate a limited number of students and priority is given to early applicants.